UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 `propertyKeys?: string[]` - Array of property keys to get values for

-`at?: HexString;` - Allows to specify at which moment of the chain (block hash) you need to perform the check.
+`at?: HexString;` - Allows specifying at which moment of the chain (block hash) you need to perform the check.
 If you leave it empty, the result will be for the last block of the chain.

 #### Behaviour and errors